 Town of Salem relies on player interaction rather than visuals, keeping performance demands extremely low.

 Town of Salem is a social deduction game where gameplay revolves entirely around logic, discussion, and player interaction.
 Visually, it is extremely lightweight, using simple 2D artwork and static interfaces that place almost no load on the GPU.
 It runs comfortably on integrated graphics because there is no real-time rendering or animation-heavy gameplay involved.
-What keeps it engaging is the depth of roles, strategies, and psychological play between participants.
 This is best suited for players who enjoy mind games and multiplayer interaction rather than fast reflex gameplay.

 Slither.io